Melki123shi/MK_Project/README.md

 # MK_Project
-A managment platform for tracking
+A managment platform for tracking and collaboration tool